 The Isle of Skye (an t-Eilean Sgiathanach in Gaelic) takes its name from the old Norse sky-a, meaning ‘cloud island’, a Viking reference to the often-mist-enshrouded Cuillin Hills.
 It’s the second-largest of Scotland’s islands, a 50-mile-long patchwork of velvet moors, jagged mountains, sparkling lochs and towering sea cliffs.

 The stunning scenery is the main attraction, but when the mist closes in there are plenty of castles, crofting museums and cosy pubs and restaurants; there are also dozens of art galleries and craft studios.

-Along with Edinburgh and Loch Ness, Skye is one of Scotland’s top three tourist destinations.
-However, the hordes tend to stick to Portree, Dunvegan and Trotternish, and it’s almost always possible to find peace and quiet in the island’s farther-flung corners.
+Along with Edinburgh and Loch Ness, Skye is one of Scotland’s top-three tourist destinations.
+However, the crowds tend to stick to Portree, Dunvegan and Trotternish – it’s almost always possible to find peace and quiet in the island’s further-flung corners.
 Come prepared for changeable weather: when it’s fine it’s very fine indeed, but all too often it isn’t.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Skye.

 Staffin Bay is dominated by the dramatic basalt escarpment of the Quiraing: its impressive land-slipped cliffs and pinnacles constitute one of Skye’s most remarkable landscapes.
 From a parking area at the highest point of the minor road between Staffin and Uig you can walk north to the Quiraing in half an hour.